pastel drawings and paintings

 Oil pastels are another type of pastel that contain pigment with a wax binder and a non-drying oil.
 The waxiness of oil pastels is similar to the waxy quality of crayons, only more sophisticated!
 To learn more about techniques for oil pastels as a fine art medium, visit the website of oil pastel artist Robert Sloan.

 Do you want to learn more about pastel techniques?
-You can ask your questions our Pastel Forum.
+You can ask your questions on Pastel Forum at The Art Colony.
 Read previous questions that people have asked to pick up some useful pastel tips!

 When you purchase one of our recommended products you're helping to support this site!
 Thanks in advance.